 Load balancing option in rules

 Load balancing is an alternative to using round-robin or random group assignment rules.
-Load balancing rules will automatically assign conversations to the teammate in the group who has the fewest open assigned team conversations.
+Load balancing rules will automatically assign conversations to the teammate in the group who has the fewest open assigned shared conversations.

 Assignment limits for each teammate

-There will be a Load Balancing tab in each Team’s rule settings where admins can set assignment limits for auto-assignment rules.
+There will be a Load Balancing tab in each Workspace's rule settings where admins can set assignment limits for auto-assignment rules.
 If all teammates are at their limit, assignment rules will pause.
 Once any teammate in the group is below their limit again, the assignment rule will resume.

 Rule assignment method

 The load balance rule will assign conversations based on the following logic: